Interview with Ronald Davis

 AS: No.

 RD: No, I can’t recall ever meeting him or seeing him.
 I can recall, I can recall King George coming to Scampton on a visit on one occasion.
-I can’t remember why he came but I can remember the King coming because we were on parade.
-There was another point that I didn’t bring up during what I was saying.
-The fact that, in the services there was very strict discipline, very strict discipline, but on squadron this was not possible, so the discipline was relaxed.
-There were certain limits but discipline was relaxed on an operational squadron, because, you know, the ground crews and the aircrews and the officers were very closely mixed up, I mean they would call me Ron and I would call them, you know, whatever their name was.
-I remember [laughs] the only time we had discipline was when we were walking around near the headquarters, which it was near the gate at Scampton, and on one occasion I was walking through there with my hand in my pocket.
-Well, servicemen don’t have hands in their pockets [emphasis], so the station warrant officer, ‘young man [?], get your hands out of your pockets immediately’ [laughs], ‘sorry sir.’
-He said ‘you’ve got a funny smirk on your face, I think I’m going to put you on a charge, I’ll make up my mind later.
+I can’t remember why he came but I can recall the King coming because we were on parade.
+There was another point that I didn’t, I didn’t bring up during what I was saying.
+The fact that, in the services there was very strict discipline, very strict discipline, but on a squadron this was not possible, so the discipline was relaxed.
+There were certain limits but discipline was relaxed on an operational squadron, because, you know, the ground crews and the aircrews and the officers were very closely mixed up, you know, I mean they would call me Ron and I would call them, you know, whatever their name was.
+I remember [laughs] the only time we had discipline was when we were walking around near the headquarters, which it was near the gate at Scampton, and on one occasion I was walking through there and I had my hand in my pocket.
+Well, servicemen don’t have hands in their pockets [emphasis], so the station warrant officer, ‘young man, get your hands out of your pockets immediately’ [laughs], ‘sorry sir.’
+He said ‘You’ve got a funny smirk on your face, I think I’m going to put you on a charge, I’ll make up my mind later.
 Come back this afternoon with your pockets sewn up.’
 ‘Yes sir, five o’clock.’
-So I go back to my billet and I stitch up my pocket and I go back at five o’clock, and he said ‘have you obeyed my orders?’
+So I go back to my billet and I stitch up my pocket and I go back at five o’clock, and he said ‘Have you obeyed my orders?’
 ‘Yes sir.’
 ‘Show me.’
-I turned round then and he said ‘what about the other one?’
-I said ‘I only had one hand in my pocket’ [laughs] so he said ‘that’s impertinent and you’ll have five days jankers,’ which is after, after you’re working in the cookhouse cleaning up all the dirty dishes and things of that sort, not a pleasant job.
+I turned round then and he said ‘What about the other one?’
+I said ‘I only had one hand in my pocket’ [laughs] so he said ‘That’s impertinent and you’ll have five days jankers,’ which is after, after your work, working in the cookhouse cleaning up all the dirty dishes and things of that sort, not a pleasant job.
 I mean, I had five days there, but fortunately, being streetwise, I chatted up the lady cook and she used to feed me [laughs] rather than me do the washing up, whilst we were chatting [laughs].
-But as I say, the discipline out on the airfield itself was not like that at all.
+But but as I say, the discipline out on the airfield itself was not like that at all.
 It was very, very informal.
 We were all in the same position, and that I think was very important at that point, to bring out that discipline, although we always knew our place [emphasis], discipline was not enforced as it was in the administration part of the airfield.

 AS: Well thank you very much indeed –